knobs-dials/everyday-admin/README.md

 ## strace-openedfiles

 Runs and straces a given command.
-For all open() calls that it does, prints unique existing filenames.
+For all open() calls that that command does, prints unique existing filenames.

-Discards the command's stdout
-TODO: allow printing it on stderr instead, or logging it elsewhere.
+Discards the command's stdout (TODO: allow printing it on stderr instead, or logging it elsewhere)

 Also stats these files, and when they're large than 1MB prints LARGE, because this was written to see which files a grepalike was spending so much time on: